 Problems!
 If you are like most of us, you have a few, maybe a lot!
 Are you in distress like the psalmist?
 Are you tempted by fear, anxiety, or discouragement?

 What are you looking to for your peace?
-To God or to the world?
+To God or the world?
 In what or whom are you placing your trust?

 “God is good” (Ps.
 136.1) and He always “causes all things to work together for good to those who love Him and are called according to His purpose” (Rom.
 8.28).
-Romans 8.29 gives us a glimpse into what that overall “good” is, “For whom He foreknew, He also predestined to be conformed to the image of His Son …”
+Romans 8.29 gives us a glimpse into what that overall “good” is: “For whom He foreknew, He also predestined to be conformed to the image of His Son …”

 Whatever problems God allows us to experience, He is using them to grow and mature us and cause us to become more like His Son.
-So, what are you struggling with today and what might God be doing in your life?
+So, what are you struggling with today, and what might God be doing in your life?
 How are you responding to God’s sovereign work in your life?

 Coming Up: